cdap-guides/cdap-workflow-guide/README.rst

 The ``PurchaseWorkflowApp`` application defines a new `Stream
 <http://docs.cdap.io/cdap/current/en/developers-manual/building-blocks/streams.html>`__
 where purchase events are ingested.
-Once the data is ingested, the events can be processed in realtime or batch.
-In our application, we will process the events in batch using the ``PurchaseWorkflow`` program and compute the total purchases made by the particular user and total purchases made for the particular product in a specific time range.
-We will use three MapReduce programs ``PurchaseEventParser``, ``PurchaseCounterByUser``, and ``PurchaseCounterByProduct`` to apply different processing on the purchase events and Workflow ``PurchaseWorkflow`` to connect these MapReduce programs in a desired fashion.
+Once the data is ingested, the events can be processed in real time or batch.
+In our application, we will process the events in batch using the ``PurchaseWorkflow`` program and compute the total purchases made by a particular user and the total purchases made for a particular product in a specific time range.
+We will use three MapReduce programs ``PurchaseEventParser``, ``PurchaseCounterByUser``, and ``PurchaseCounterByProduct`` to apply different processing on the purchase events and the Workflow ``PurchaseWorkflow`` to connect these MapReduce programs in a desired fashion.

 The result of the Workflow execution is persisted into a Dataset; the application uses the ``createDataset`` method to define the Dataset.
-We use three datasets, ``purchaseRecords`` to store the valid parsed purchase events, ``userPurchases`` to store the total purchases made by particular user, and ``productPurchases`` to store the total purchases made for per product.
+We use three datasets:
+``purchaseRecords`` to store the valid parsed purchase events; ``userPurchases`` to store the total purchases made by a particular user; and ``productPurchases`` to store the total purchases made for each product.
 The ``Purchase`` class defines the type used to store the parsed purchase events.

 The application also adds a custom Workflow action ``EmailNotifier``.
-When Workflow executes a custom action, the ``run`` method in it gets invoked.
-In ``EmailNotifier``, we only add a log statement, however it can be customized to send emails to the concerned parties.
+When a Workflow executes a custom action, it invokes the ``run`` method in the action.
+In ``EmailNotifier``, we only add a log statement; however it could be customized to send emails to the concerned parties.

-The ``PurchaseWorkflow`` is scheduled to execute every one hour.
+The ``PurchaseWorkflow`` is scheduled to execute every hour.

 Finally, the application adds a service for querying the results from the Dataset.